A coworker and I were recently talking about how life is a continuation of Burdens and Blessings.

 She referenced a message that she recently heard of the same title by Joel Olsteen that talked about how the burdens help us find the blessings that we might not have noticed otherwise.

 No one wants the burdens, but it’s how we respond to them that makes all of the difference.

-I was trying to have a positive attitude about my trip to the tire store that turned replacing two tires into a snowball of repairs, resulting in paying hundreds more dollars that were unplanned and not budgeted for.
+I was trying to have a positive attitude about my trip to the tire store that turned into replacing two tires.
+That turned into a snowball of repairs, resulting in paying hundreds of more dollars that were unplanned and not budgeted for.

 I’m grateful that I have the ability to work hard to help pay for things too.
 I just like to pay for things that are more fun.
 Adulting is HARD!